 People who have a hair transplant typically experience itchiness and irritation during the 2-4 weeks following the procedure.

-Around month 4, you may still feel hair transplant side effects such as an itchy scalp.
+Around month 4, you may still feel hair transplant side effects, such as an itchy scalp.
 Try not to scratch or rub an itchy scalp, as this can increase irritation.
 You may find taking an anti-histamine or applying aloe vera gel to the area can help soothe the itchiness.

-If you are still having problems with itching, you should notify your clinic and your Surgeon should be able to advise accordingly.
+If you are still having problems with itching, you should notify your clinic, and your Surgeon should be able to advise accordingly.

-4 months after hair transplant no growth
+4 months after hair transplant

 Can you speed up hair growth?